lambdaground/Moneyweather/replit.md

 ### Frontend
 - React with TypeScript
 - Tailwind CSS for styling
-- React Query for data fetching
+- React Query for data fetching with 30-second auto-refresh
 - Wouter for routing
 - Shadcn UI components